angelrodes/CASC/README.md

 Run CASC.m in MATLAB or Octave and select your input file.

+### Input data

-Input data should be organized in columns of a `.csv` file with one header line:
+Copy your data in a `.csv` file with one header line:

 ```
-Sample name , age , uncertainty , moraine name ,  seqential order
+Sample name , age , uncertainty , unit name ,  seqential order
 ```
+Samples from the same unit have the same sequential order.

+Avoid speces and symbols in sample names.

+### Under the hood

 Age probabilities for each unit (e.g. each morainte) are calculated as:
 ```